ibro912/ibro912.github.io/README.md

 - CSE 30
 - CSE 100
 - CSE 105

+Numbered and nested lists are like this
+1. item 1
+   - sub item 1
+     - sub item 2

 Four upper division CS classes I may have taken
 - [x] CSE 100